RafiOsmanu/Flowfield-Pathfinding/README.md

 ![agent to goal](https://user-images.githubusercontent.com/104839344/212186247-268b802b-1eb9-455d-8d62-4f17dda19a1d.JPG)

-The last step is pretty straightforward, you have to check which node is at the position of your agent and then set the agents velocity to that of the vector that is present in that node multiplied by your agents maximun speed.
+The last step is pretty straightforward, you have to check which node is at the position of your agent and then set the agents velocity to that of the vector that is present in that node multiplied by your agents maximum speed.

 ## Design/Implementation